 Skip advert

 Advertisement

-It's hard to imagine how Porsche could improve on the latest GT3 RS, a car that blew us away at eCoty 2023 to take the overall win, beating the likes of McLaren's 750S and the Alpine A110 R. Nevertheless, the RS is about to evolve as part of the 911’s 992.2 facelift, and we've spied it testing at the Nürburgring
+The 992 Porsche 911 GT3 RS blew us away at eCoty 2023, taking the overall win after beating the likes of McLaren's 750S and the Alpine A110 R – it’s since proven to be not only one of the very best road cars on sale, but one of the best track cars too.
+Nevertheless, it’s about to evolve as part of the 911’s 992.2 facelift, and we've spotted a new mule testing around Porsche’s Nürburgring facility.

 Advertisement - Article continues below

-There’s no mistaking this prototype for anything other than an RS, its bespoke body panels and Cup car-style aero resembling that of the current model.
-The front end appears identical to the 992.1 RS, with a vented bonnet and air curtains ahead of the front wheels, but expect the 992.2’s redesigned headlights to appear when the covers officially come off.
+Just like the last one, there’s no mistaking this prototype for anything other than an RS, with its bespoke body panels and Cup car-style aero resembling that of the current model.
+The front end appears identical to the 992.1 RS in this form, with a vented bonnet and air curtains ahead of the front wheels, but expect the 992.2’s redesigned headlights to appear when the covers officially come off.

+Skip advert